intanirnanda5796/Autoencoders-using-tensorflow-with-FMNIST-dataset/README.md

 ## LOSS Function

-In this case , i used MSE (Mean Squared Error) as loss function and i get loss 0.016055332 from 50 poch that already be trained
+In this case , i used MSE (Mean Squared Error) as loss function and i get loss 0.016055332 from 50 epoch that already be trained